josemato/react-router-movies/README.md

 * `npm install`
 * `npm run build`
-* Open index.html on your browser.
-If you prefer use a webserver, feel free to execute `php -S localhost:9000`
+* Open index.html on your browser using a webserver like apache, nginx or `php -S localhost:9000`

 **Tested using node v5.5.0**